WWM-EMRAN/DIHC_FeatureManager/README.md

 ## Acknowledgement
 Some of the features are derived from the following sources.
-Appreciate all the authors of these libraries and papers.
-Please do not forget to appreciate them.
+Let's appreciate all the authors of these libraries and papers.
 1. https://raphaelvallat.com/antropy/build/html/index.html
 2. https://doi.org/10.1109/TBME.2018.2808271
 3. https://doi.org/10.1371/journal.pone.0193691